fivetran/api_framework/README.md

 ## Credits
 - This solution was written by: Elijah Davis
-- Special Thanks: Jimmy Hooker
+- Special Thanks: Angel Hernandez & Jimmy Hooker